Replanting plants is quite a complex activity. This is especially true for conifers because they are more sensitive to disturbing roots.

 How to dig out?

-Start digging around the spruce along the drip line, that is, the distance from the trunk to which the lower branches extend.
-Use a narrow and sharp trench digging spade.
+Start digging around the spruce along the drip line, the distance from the trunk to which the lower branches extend.
+Use a narrow and sharp trench-digging spade.

 The depth to which you need to dig should be at least 3 feet.
 Any roots that come your way have to be carefully trimmed.
-Then you have to move toward the center of the root system in such a way that you get a solid root ball with the ground.
+Then, you have to move toward the center of the root system to get a solid root ball with the ground.

 Next, take some burlap and wrap it around the root ball to avoid it falling apart.
 Place the spruce on a wheelbarrow and move it quickly to its new location.

 Immediately plant it in the new hole.
-If you leave it dug up for more than a few hours, the root ball may dry out and the Blue Spruce will die.
+If you leave it dug up for over a few hours, the root ball may dry out, and the Blue Spruce will die.

-If the spruce is more than 3 feet tall, the root ball may be quite large.
+The root ball may be quite large if the spruce is more than 3 feet tall.
 In this case, you will need the help of another person to make the transplant a success.

 Planting in a new place